 What is PGIMF's Mission Statement?

-We are a maturing Christian fellowship valuing God and each other.
+As a fellowship of Christians, we value God and each other.
 We invite you to join us as we:

 - Worship on Sundays with ample opportunity for singing, praying and hearing Bible readings.
 Our morning talks offer insights into scripture, the nature of God, and faith.
 Our leisurely discussion times encourage us to reflect on the morning’s activities, and raise thoughtful and honest questions with the Fellowship.
 Our reflective celebrations of the Lord’s Supper remind us we are members of Christ’s Body across the world and the ages.